2 Days in Lisbon – The Perfect Itinerary in the Portugal Capital

 Walking a little further, you will soon reach Praça Luís de Camões, where I suggest you stop for traditional Portuguese tapas at Taberna da Rua das Flores.

-After visiting churches and historic squares, it is time to see the alternative side of Lisbon.
+After visiting churches and historic squares on your first day, it is time to see the alternative side of Lisbon.
 So, follow Rua do Alecrim until you reach Rua Nova do Carvalho, popularly known as Pink Street, in Cais do Sodré.

 This used to be an alley of prostitutes and sailors, but since 2013 it has been revitalized, with pink painted floors, graffitied walls, and lively bars.

-Afterward, I suggest you start walking towards Belem Tower.
-But, take your time as there is plenty to see along the way!
+On the way to the Belem Tower there is plenty to see along the way!
 Start by crossing the Praça do Império Garden until you reach the Padrão dos Descobrimentos.

 This monument in the shape of a caravel is another tribute to the brave navigators of the Great Navigations.
 On the floor, there is a map with the dates of when the Portuguese arrived at their destinations.
 And there were many destinations!